 Section 3 – Notice

-Meetings should be scheduled and announced to board members via e-mail at least a week prior to the meeting, except in emergencies.
+Meetings should be scheduled and announced to board members via electronic delivery at least a week prior to the meeting, except in emergencies.
 An emergency will be determined by the Director.

 Section 4 – Quorum